botbuildtra/HighFrequencyTradingSVMs/README.md

 In this project, we will start from the difference of returns at time ![t](imgs/t.gif).
 Then we will integrate this process and use a linear regression to estimate the parameters ![theta](imgs/theta.gif),![mu](imgs/mu.gif), and ![sigma](imgs/sigma.gif).

+These parameters are used later for feature creation.